Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-The development of meaningful relationships can lead to better job opportunities or advancements within your current position.
-Establishing strong networks shouldn’t just be focused on senior employees, but also your former colleagues and peers. colleagues, as well as attending industry gatherings and events.
+Making meaningful connections could lead to better job opportunities or advancements in your current job.
+Establishing strong networks shouldn’t only target senior employees, as well as former and current colleagues, as well as attendance at industry-related events and conferences.

 - Participate in employee resource groups